-Course Outcome of Numerical Analysis I:
+Course Outcome of Numerical Analysis I: Students will be able to:

 - 1. Express system of linear equation in matrix representation and find solution to the system using appropriate methods. - 2.
 Have knowledge of iterative methods based on second degree equations. - 3.
 Find relative, absolute and percentage errors.
 Find errors in different iterative methods. - 4.
 Find rate of convergence of various iterative methods.